How A Shirt From Target Helped A Survivor Of Deadly Amtrak Crash Heal

 "One way PTSD manifests is you stop thinking about a future.
 I didn't really realize it was happening until my PTSD counselor really challenged me, and was like, 'What do you see as your future?' " Janie says.
 "I don't see anything.
 I see nothing.
 I was just trying to survive."

-Janie's PTSD followed her everywhere.
+Janie's post-traumatic stress disorder followed her everywhere.
 It was triggered by scenes from Grey's Anatomy and sirens on the streets.
 When her company moved downtown, PTSD lurked outside her new office window, in the form of a helicopter landing pad.

 "All of the sudden I could see and hear helicopters.
 And they weren't just high in the sky, one was getting lower and lower and lower to the ground," she says.
 "It felt unsettling and felt like it would just transport me out of life for ... a few seconds."